YottaDB/YDBDoc/AdminOpsGuide/gde.rst

    --------------------------------------------------------------------------------------------------------
    DEFAULT                $ydb_dir/$gtmver/g/gtm.mjl          Y         2308    2048     2048    8386560

-For more information about journaling, see the section on the JOURNAL qualifier in this chapter and Chapter 6: “YottaDB Journaling”.
+For more information about journaling, see the section on the JOURNAL qualifier in this chapter and `Chapter 6: “YottaDB Journaling” <https://docs.yottadb.com/AdminOpsGuide/ydbjournal.html>`_.

 -----------------------
 Using GDE